tingyuchang/StrategyPattern/README.md

 This project is practice for Design Pattern: Strategy Pattern.

-In this case, I set a 'Camera' class as superclass.
+In this case, I set a 'Camera' as superclass.

 So, there are many subclass: Canon ae-1, Olympus OM-1, Nikon FM2, Sony A7...